Pogodaanton/Dissidium/README.md

 While I don't expect any contributions, here are some of my thoughts to consider in no particular order:

 - The baseline code in `src` should be kept simple and straightforward.
-Most components will make more sense in the modular `plugins` directory.
+- Most new features should likely reside in the modular `plugins` directory.
 - Plugins should be treated as separate modules.
 They may depend on other plugins, however, those need to be noted in the static `dependencies` array and retrieved through the constructor.
 Importing them manually is not advised.
 - Make sure to use the provided `.prettierrc` for formatting
 - Esbuild's insane building speeds and the aggressive ratelimiting of Discord's APIs don't go well together.
 Therefore, the builder and runner processes were seperated: